Salish Sea Institute

 Border Policy Research Institute

-The Border Policy Research Institute (BPRI) at Western Washington University is a multi-disciplinary institute that undertakes research that informs policy-makers on matters related to the Canada – U.S. border, particularly in northwest Washington.
+The Border Policy Research Institute (BPRI) at Western Washington University is a multidisciplinary institute that undertakes research to inform policy-makers on matters related to the Canada–United States border, particularly in the Cascadia region.

 Priority focus areas include:

-Western Washington University established the BPRI to further a mission of promoting research, academic programs, and public programming on critical policy issues affecting the Pacific Northwest.
-The BPRI works closely with cognate programs at the university and collaborates with many public and private entities within the region.
+Western Washington University established the BPRI in 2005 after September 11th transformed border relations and security.
+The BPRI continues to promote research, academic programs, and public programming on critical policy issues affecting border crossings between British Columbia and Washington State.
+We work closely with cognate programs at the university and collaborate with many public and private entities throughout the region.

 UW Canadian Studies Center